-Prepositions always point to an object which is why they are not to be at the end of sentences, clauses, or phrases.
+Prepositions always point to an object noun which is why prepositions are not placed or left at the end of sentences, clauses, or phrases.
 A preposition needs its object unless the object is understood substantively as with prepositions of place.

-Using a list of prepositions can make both reading and writing easier.
-An alphabetical preposition list can be used as a writing prompt to improve writing.
+Learning a list of prepositions can make both reading and writing easier.

 What are prepositions?